Ashokpdobariya/hyva-productslider/README.md

 ## What does it do?

-It allows to use the standard qty another theme path for checkout when using the Hyva Theme
+It allows to use porduct slider in homepage through backend-configuration when using the Hyva Theme

 ## Installation